predixdesignsystem/px-defaults-design/README.md

 # px-defaults-design

-The defaults module contains variables and settings that are *required* for using any of the rest of the Predix UI CSS modules.
+The defaults module contains variables and settings that are *required* for using nearly all Predix UI CSS modules.

 ## Installation